 The present 20% VAT rate may also be having an effect, as it now represents a significantly larger tax consideration than pre-2011.

-Peter says that essential expenditure such as tax or vat, should not have to compete with businesses’ plans for growth, or have any significant impact on cashflow.
+Peter adds that essential expenditure such as tax or vat, should not have to compete with businesses’ plans for growth, or have any significant impact on cashflow.
 Careful planning can ensure investment to expand and demands from the Revenue can be managed side-by-side.

-LDF have seen an increase in the number of businesses choosing a VAT loan to finance payments.
+And we've certainly seen an increase in the number of businesses choosing a VAT loan to finance payments.
 Customers can choose whether they wish for payments to be made directly to HMRC on their behalf, or to the clients account, but ultimately freeing up capital for other business requirements.

 For more information on how we can help you manage your tax bills with a no-fuss business loan, please make an enquiry or call us on 0330 058 0836.